FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

-XXX Fig letters do not match as now we have red GAMs.
-Below is results for Blue GAMsXXXX

-We employed GAM to summarize and visualize the complex responses of growth to the interactions of peak PAR, oxygen, photoperiod and blue vs. red spectral bands

-The GAM model in Figure \@ref(fig:MED4GAM) summarizes MED4 growth in response to red (A,B) or blue (C,D) peak PAR and photoperiod across 2 imposed oxygen concentrations.
+The GAM model in Figure \@ref(fig:MED4GAM) summarizes MED4 growth responses to red (A,B) or blue (C,D) peak PAR and photoperiod across 2 imposed oxygen concentrations.
 Under 250 µM O~2~ MED4 achieved fastest growth rates above peak blue light of ~180 µmol photons m^-2^ s^-1^, and the longest photoperiod of 16, indicated by the 0.64 d^-1^ contour line representing the
 90^th^ percentile of maximum achieved growth rate (Figure \@ref(fig:MED4GAM)C).
-Growth decreased with decreasing photoperiod and peak PAR.
+Growth decreased with decreasing photoperiod and decreasing peak PAR.
 Under red light growth was generally slower but the pattern of growth responses to photoperiod and PAR was similar (Figure \@ref(fig:MED4GAM)A).
-We again note the exclusion of MED4 from growth under 4 h photoperiod under both red and blue light (Figure \@ref(fig:MED4GAM)A,C).
-Under 25 µM O~2~ MED4 showed similar growth responses, but was excluded from both 4 and 8 h photoperiods XXX GAM changed after removing 1 bad run XXX and does not reflect true pattern at higher photoperiod and light MIrielle to fix.
+Note the exclusion of MED4 from growth under 4 h photoperiod under both red and blue light (Figure .
+Under 25 µM O~2~ MED4 showed similar growth responses, but was excluded from both 4 and 8 h photoperiods.
+MED4 did not grow under 25 µM O~2~, so no GAM model was run.

+The representative of HLI clade, *P. marinus* MED4, was completely excluded from growth under the 4 h photoperiod \@ref(fig:MED4GAM)A,C), and showed increasing growth rates with increasing photoperiod.
+Thus, MED4 can potentially exploit longer summer photoperiods in temperate zones, but will likely remain excluded from growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade HLI tolerance range.

+MED4 grew under all PAR levels, so long as the photoperiod was longer than 4 h, although growth rates were slow under the lowest PAR level of 30 µmol photons m^-2^ s^-1^.
+Considering the range of PAR levels that MED4 can utilize, it is reasonable to suggest that MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions characterized by lower light levels, subject to the limitation of a photoperiod of at least 4 h even after depth attenuation of light.
+The photo regimes of winter temperate zones, due to shorter photoperiods, exclude MED4 from growth at all depths, however temperate photoperiods and light levels for the remainder of the year are adequate to support growth.

+MED4, grew under all tested spectral wavebands.
+Growth rates were generally comparable under blue, white LED and red lights when exposed to PAR levels greater than 30 µmol photons m^-2^ s^-1^ for each photoperiod.
+At the lower PAR of 30 µmol photons m^-2^ s^-1^, MED4 grew better under blue light.
+All growth rates for each spectral waveband increased with increasing photoperiod.
+The ability to utilize all spectral wavebands at high PAR levels and longer photoperiods make the near surface temperate zones available niches for MED4.
+MED4 ability to exploit blue light under low PAR levels and variable photoperiods greater than 4 h allow MED4 to exploit deeper regions in these temperate zones, where blue light prevails.

 \newpage